Section 1. RULES

-- will be allowed to coach their athletes during a match.
-Only one (1) certified coach per school will be allowed to coach during a match.
+- Only one (1) certified coach per school will be allowed to coach during a match.
 At the State Championship tournament, a badge/credential will be distributed to the designated coach from each school.
 Failure to abide by this rule may result in disqualification.

 - Coaches will be responsible for maintaining the constant play of their respective teams which will not cause a slow down in overall play.

-- Caddies, caddie carts, pull carts, or other vehicles for riding by the contestants may not be a used in RIIL golf match.
-Excerptions due to physicals handicaps will be allowed.
+- Caddies, caddie carts, or other vehicles for riding by the contestants may not be used in RIIL golf matches.
+Exceptions due to physicals handicaps will be allowed.
 Requests for exceptions, accompanied by supporting documentation, must be submitted to the Director of Golf.